 |ECE:5830||Software Engineering Project||3|

-In addition to the courses listed above, thesis students complete another 3 s.h. of course work from the approved list of electrical and computer engineering courses; nonthesis students complete another 6 s.h.
-For a list of approved courses, see the Electrical and Computer Engineering Graduate Manual.
+In addition to the courses listed above, thesis students complete another 3 s.h. of approved course work and 6 s.h. in ECE:5999 Research: Electrical and Computer Engineering M.S.
+Thesis; nonthesis students complete another 9 s.h of approved course work.
+Students who complete one or more required courses as an undergraduate can substitute courses from the list of approved ECE courses; see the list of approved courses in the Electrical and Computer Engineering Graduate Manual.

 Applicants must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations of the Graduate College.